Five Horror Movies On Netflix Featuring Strong Women

 Hush

-A deaf author, Maddie Young portrayed by Kate Siegel, lives alone in seclusion.
+A deaf author, Maddie Young, portrayed by Kate Siegel, lives alone in seclusion.
 Unfortunately for her, a cold-blooded killer just stumbled upon her home.

 There may not be a better film on Netflix that features a tough woman.
 And Maddie isn’t tough because she’s a trained killer or fighter, but because her spirit is strong.
 She is unexpectedly thrown into a life-or-death fight, and she is brave, resourceful, and very smart in the way she goes about defending herself.